1terry/Chat-Server/README.md

 -python3 client.py second_user chat://localhost:34749

 You will then be able to type messages in the client, which will output results in both the other client and the server.

+Some commands:

+!attach fileName args
+    - Attaches the filename with the following arguments

+!follow args
+    - Follows the topics in args

+!unfollow args
+    - Unfollows topics in args

+!follow?
+    - Displays a list of followed items